Make my service decisions

 If your organization wants to transfer (or port) existing telephone numbers to Microsoft, you can do so by submitting a port order request to Microsoft.

 You can transfer all your existing telephone numbers at once (full port), and—in some markets—you can transfer a subset of your existing telephone numbers (partial port).
-A partial port can be useful in cases where you just want to move your dial-in conference bridge to Audio Conferencing service.
+A partial port can be useful in cases where you just want to gradually move your users to Phone System with Calling Plans.

 Telephone number porting is a complex topic and requires thorough planning, coordination, and adequately managing your stakeholders’ expectations.
 To learn more, see the following articles: